-The MSB has developed and will continue to develop local comprehensive plans for specific parts of the Borough.
+It should be noted that the Matanuska-Susitna Borough (MSB) has developed and will continue to develop local comprehensive plans for specific parts of the Borough.
 These are intended to identify preferred land use patterns and development stipulations.
 DNR reviews these plans in the course of developing management plans or area plans, and often makes use of their recommendations.
 However, while community comprehensive plans can make recommendations for state lands within their planning areas, they cannot establish land use designations or other planning requirements for state land.
 State land use designations are decided on a regional basis through the state planning process and local plans do not supersede state plans for the use of state lands.